gmzi/mark/README.md

 # TODOS:

 - [] show "fetching data" while scraping, looks awfull that silent moment before data is displayed.
+- [] display link to data source after table
+- [] on sucessful requests to server, save user inputed ticker to database, and reuse that input for suggestions.

 # FINANCIAL METRICS